Project developers : Product development / Design

 Choose the date of my alert to complete this stage

 • For clothing made from synthetic fibres, homogenise the composition of supplies / accessories with those of the article.
-For example, for a shirt made from PET, chose a PET sewing thread, PET buttons, a label made from PET …
+For example, for a shirt made from polyester, chose a polyester sewing thread, polyester buttons, a label made from polyester

 Choose the date of my alert to complete this stage